 sells donated (often new) building supplies, furniture and appliances– in Chicago.
 Sales benefit Habitat for Humanity and their work to build homes in Chicago.

 sells a wide variety of salvaged building materials, including lumber, flooring, windows, plumbing and lots more– in Evanston.
-They host aa series of architecture workshops, too.
+They host a series of architecture workshops, too.

 sells wood from the urban forest.
 They have lumber salvaged from storm- and insect-damaged trees; species include ash, maple and other trees with beautiful grain.

-The City’s official recycling information page is very helpful and kinda fun.
+is the City’s official recycling information page; it’s very helpful and kinda fun.
 It includes a useful guide (with good photos of what can be recycled), a quiz for testing your knowledge and more.
-Check it out!

-has been working on improving waste disposal options for decades.
+has been working on improving waste disposal options in Chicago for decades.
 Explore their resources and get involved.

 look up local recycling locations for specific materials.